fbarreir/prp-osg-cvmfs/k8s/cvmfs/README.txt

 kubectl create -f  accounts/

 # create the CVMFS supporting processes in default cvmfs namespace
+# NOTE: some cloud OS might not allow to create the pv-root under the root / directory.
+# For example in GKE you can run the pv-root under /mnt/disks.
+This path needs to be
+# also reflected in all pv-atlas files
 kubectl create -f pv-root/
 kubectl create -f daemonset/